yosr125/Pink-Panther-Money-Convertor/README.md

             // 1.
 Set Loading State
             currentRateDisplay.innerHTML = 'Fetching live rates... ⏳';

-            // The API Key is injected by the environment.
-We use the required model URL structure. const apiUrl = 'https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash-preview-09-2025:generateContent?key=';
+            // API Key is injected by the environment. const apiUrl = 'https://generativelanguage.googleapis.com/v1beta/models/gemini-2.5-flash-preview-09-2025:generateContent?key=';

             const systemPrompt = "You are a specialized financial data parser.
 Analyze the provided Google Search results and output a single JSON object containing only the most recent currency exchange rates relative to 1 Euro (EUR).
 You must strictly adhere to the provided JSON schema.
-The keys are currency codes, and the values are the numerical exchange rates (as standard JavaScript numbers) for 1 EUR to that currency.";
+The keys are currency codes, and the values are the numerical exchange rates (as standard JavaScript numbers) for 1 EUR to that currency.
+If a rate is not found, use 0.00 as a placeholder.";
-            const userQuery = `Current real-time exchange rates for 1 EUR to ${targetCurrencies.join(', ')}.`;
+            const userQuery = `Current real-time exchange rates for 1 EUR to ${targetCurrencies.join(', ')}.
+Provide the exchange rate for EUR to EUR as 1.00.`;

             // Dynamically create the JSON schema for type safety const schemaProperties = targetCurrencies.reduce((acc, code) => {
                 acc[code] = { "type": "NUMBER", "description": `Exchange rate of 1 EUR to ${code}` };
                 return acc;
             }, {});
+            // Add EUR for internal consistency
+            schemaProperties["EUR"] = { "type": "NUMBER", "description": "1 EUR to EUR (must be 1.00)" };

             const payload = {
                 contents: [{ parts: [{ text: userQuery }] }],